-What is Women’s Health physiotherapy and how can it help me?
+What is Pelvic Floor and Womens Health physiotherapy and how can it help me?

 Women's Health Physiotherapy is a specialist branch of physiotherapy where the physiotherapist has undergone specialist training and achieved advanced competencies in pelvic and gynechalogical anatomy, pathology, diagnosis and treatment.
 They are trained to assess and treat women suffering from pelvic floor weakness, problems with the bowel and bladder, pain in the pelvis and those women who have had a baby or who are pregnant and having problems.
 At Core Body Clinic our physiotherapists are dual trained in musculoskeletal physiotherapy and Women's Health Physiotherapy.
 They have a detailed understanding of pelvic anatomy and pelvic floor function and they are skilled in many techniques to treat pain and rehabilitate function.

 Seeing a Women's Health Physiotherapist can be a life changing moment and help with a number of problems.
 One in three women are affected by pelvic pain or pelvic girdle dysfunction.
 It can take an average of 3 years for a woman to consult with their GP or to see a women's health physiotherapist.
 Women's health physiotherapy is essential after giving birth and can prevent future problems with pelvic floor weakness, stress incontinence and regaining confidence with sport and sexual function.